inspircd/docs/docs/3/modules/sapart.md

 ### Description

-This module adds the `/SAPART` command which allows server operators to force part users from a channel without having any privileges in the channel.
+This module adds the `/SAPART` command which allows server operators to force part users from one or more channels without having any privileges in these channels.

 ### Configuration